Felony Charges in Las Vegas, Nevada.

 Many felony charges can be negotiated so that there is no prison time, but they are still considered felonies, because if you were found guilty of the charge at trial, you could be sentenced to at least 1 year in prison.

-Common examples of felonies include: narcotics / drug possession charges, battery domestic violence, robbery, murder, or crimes that have a high financial cost or theft.
+Common examples of felonies include: narcotics / drug possession charges, battery domestic violence, DUI, hit and run, robbery, murder, or crimes that have a high financial cost or theft.

 Felony as Companion Charge

 You can be charged with 2 or more felonies for the same kind of act.
-Common examples of companion charges would be: grand larceny, burglaries, conspiracies, and unlawful possession of firearms.
+Common examples of companion charges would be: unlawful possession of firearms, conspiracies, grand larceny, or burglaries.

 The good news is, if there is a flaw with the underlying charge, then the companion charge may also be defective.